baileySoobinPark/vv/reference/Integration Steps/travelrule/testing-with-robotvasp/withdrawal.md

 Here are virtual user informations that stored on Robot VASP for conducting test.
 Your VASP can conduct each case of withdrawal test using this information.

 <Accordion title="User 1(Individual user who has completed KYC verification">
-  If all the information is entered correctly, the verification result must return VERIFIED.
+  If all the information is entered correctly, the verification result must return VERIFIED.

   ### Individual Information